As previously discussed, the atmosphere is a collective layer of gas. The air that fills our atmosphere is composed of many different gases.

 This is the lowest layer of the atmosphere.
 In this layer, temperature decreases with increasing altitude.
 The troposphere is the most important layer for meteorologists because all of the weather phenomena occur here.

-The outermost boundary of the troposphere is called the tropopause.
+The outermost boundary of the troposphere is called tropopause.

 The temperature in this region increases with altitude because the ozone layer is located here.

-The end of the stratosphere is marked by the stratopause.
+The end of the stratosphere is marked by stratopause.

 The coldest temperatures in the atmosphere (around -90°C) can be found at the end of this layer at the mesopause.
 The mesosphere protects us from meteors by burning up most meteors and asteroids before they reach the Earth’s surface.

-At the end of the thermosphere is a very thin layer of air called exosphere which is considered as the “final frontier” of the atmosphere.
+At the end of the thermosphere is a very thin layer of air called the exosphere which is considered the “final frontier” of the atmosphere.